hychim/molpc2/README.md

     From the interactions in the predicted subcomponents, we add chains sequentially following a predetermined path through the interaction network (graph).
 If two pairwise interactions are A-B and B-C, we assemble the complex A-B-C by superposing chain B from A-B and B-C using BioPython’s SVD and rotating the missing chain to its correct relative position.
 To find the optimal assembly route for a complex, we search for an optimal path using Monte Carlo Tree Search
 1. Extract distant restrain from MCTS final complexes

-1. Model complexes with IMP
+1. Model complexes with IMP (optional)